-- They sometimes have multiple breeds usually the ones that are fashionable at the time - They either do not show their dogs or rarely show them.
-They will tell you it is because of the nastiness at dog shows but in actual fact it is because they know their dogs are of such poor quality that they would not win at a dog show. - They are not members of any of the 3 Griffon breed clubs in Australia or the Griffon Bruxellois club in New Zealand because the clubs are aware of their unethical breeding practices and will not allow them to join. - All 3 clubs have codes of Ethics and Conduct which all members should abide by.
-These codes act as a guarantee to puppy buyers. - Commercial breeders frequently charge more for their pups than an ethical breeder and often charge far more for a puppy on Main register than on Limited register. - If they are ANKC breeders, they sometimes charge for registration papers.
-It is obligatory for any ANKC breeder to register ALL pupsregistration costs about \$30 for Main register and Limited register.
-One dubious breeder has been known to charge an extra \$1000 for registration papers and another charges \$700 extra for pups on Main register.
+- Commercial breeders are not members of any of the 3 Griffon breed clubs in Australia or the 1 Griffon Bruxellois club in New Zealand because the clubs are aware of their unethical breeding practices and will not allow them to join.
+All 3 clubs have codes of Ethics and Conduct which all members should abide by.
+These codes act as a guarantee to puppy buyers and protect the buyers. - Commercial breeders frequently charge more for their pups than an ethical breeder and often charge far more for a puppy on Main register than on limited register.
+Most ethical breeders charge between \$2,000 \$3,000 for a puppy.
+The commercial breeders often charge \$3,500 and upwards for an inferior pup. - They sometimes charge for registration papers.
+It is compulsory for any ANKC breeder to register ALL pups- registration costs about \$30 for Main register and Limited is fractionally less.
+Dubious breeders have been known to charge an extra \$1000 for registration papers or some charge up \$700 extra for pups on Main register instead of Limited Register.
+These people rely on the fact that the average pet buyer is not familiar with the rules governing ANKC breeders - Commercial breeders often sell or buy pregnant bitches and have been known to sell or ship them on consignment in large batches 2-3 to a crate with no care for the welfare of the poor dogs.
+They tend to use words like "ship ' the dogs- as if they are a commodity.

-- They often sell or buy pregnant bitches and have been known to sell or ship them on consignment in large batches 2-3 to a crate with no care for the welfare of the poor dogs - They almost always have pups available because they breed in volume.
+• They almost always have pups available because they breed in volume.
 Ethical breeders do not breed very often.